romeerez/orchid-orm/docs/src/guide/test-factories.md

 In a such way, each record can have a unique `id` and `email`.

-Modern test frameworks such as `Jest` are running test suites in parallel, and this can lead to a situation when 2 test suites are trying to save a record with the same `email-1@mail.com` email to the database.
+Modern test frameworks and `Jest` are running test suites in parallel, and this can lead to a situation when 2 test suites are trying to save a record with the same `email-1@mail.com` email to the database.

 This problem is handled specifically for `Jest` by using the `process.env.JEST_WORKER_ID` env variable: if this var is defined,